fyupeng/rpc-netty-framework/README.md

 - Cluster node load policy
   - `random`: random policy
   - `round`: polling policy

+- Cluster node fault-tolerant switching
+  - Node downtime: When a node is down, it will re-elect a new normal node from the node configuration list, otherwise it will retry infinitely

 Cluster nodes are theoretically infinitely scalable and can be extended using the separator `[;,|]`.